by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 Why it matters: Different sensor types respond differently to the same signal.
 A genuine Schumann Resonance event will appear on both electric-field sensors (like ETNA's coil) and magnetic-field sensors (like Cumiana's geophone).
 Agreement between sensor types is strong evidence that a signal is real.

 The complementary pair: ETNA and Cumiana are roughly 900 km apart — close enough to share the same general thunderstorm environment, but far enough that local noise sources rarely affect both.
 When both Italian stations agree but Tomsk disagrees, we know the signal is regional (European/Mediterranean).
-When all three agree, it's global.
+When all six agree, it's global.

 The Analysis Pipeline